 The EFSA (European Food Safety Authority) has approved the positive scientific view that there is a clear cause and effect relationship between taking DHA supplements and normal brain development.

-When should I start taking Omega 3 during pregnancy?
+When should I start taking omega-3 during pregnancy?

-As with folic acid, it’s a good idea to start taking an Omega 3 fish oil pregnancy supplement before you even get that exciting extra line on your pregnancy test.
+As with folic acid, it’s a good idea to start taking an omega-3 fish oil pregnancy supplement before you even get that exciting extra line on your pregnancy test.

-Taking Omega 3 before pregnancy, some six months before you conceive, allows the body to build up its stores of essential fatty acids.
+Taking omega-3 before pregnancy, some six months before you conceive, allows the body to build up its stores of essential fatty acids.
 And you’re going to need them right from the start.
 Taking fish oil during pregnancy’s first trimester is vital, because the brain and nervous system is one of the first things to develop in your tiny embryo.

-You should keep taking Omega 3 throughout your pregnancy and beyond.
-Because your body will prioritise your own DHA for the baby's brain and eyes to develop, just being pregnant can deplete your own stores of Omega 3 fatty acids.
+You should keep taking omega-3 throughout your pregnancy and beyond.
+Because your body will prioritise your own DHA for the baby's brain and eyes to develop, just being pregnant can deplete your own stores of omega-3 fatty acids.
 That’s why it’s a good idea to keep taking it after giving birth, even if you’re not breastfeeding.

-How much Omega 3 should you take in pregnancy?
+How much omega-3 should you take in pregnancy?

 According to the European Food Safety Authority, the minimum dietary goal for pregnant women is a daily intake of 200mg of DHA on top of the normal, recommended daily intake for adults of 250mg of both DHA and EPA.
-At Bare Biology, our Bump & Glory fish oil contains 560mg DHA in one tiny capsule, so more than enough to support you and your growing bump, even if you aren’t able to eat fish yourself.
+At Bare Biology, our Mums & Bumps fish oil contains 560mg DHA in one tiny capsule, so more than enough to support you and your growing bump, even if you aren’t able to eat fish yourself.

-Can Omega 3 help with stretch marks?
+Can omega-3 help with stretch marks?